Daddy's Girl (1996 film): Plot

 Eleven-year-old girl, Jody, is adopted by a loving couple, Don, and Barbara Mitchell.
 Jody develops an obsession with her father and paranoia and jealousy about others spending time with him.
 This leads her to become psychopathic and so envious of his relationships with other people she sets out to remove these people from her father's life.

-Jody kills her principal, Mrs. Hemp, for suggesting that Jody may need to be placed in a state-run boarding school, where she will only see her father on weekends, because of her behavior problems the past school year.
+Jody kills her principal, Mrs. Hemp, for suggesting that Jody may need to be placed in a state-run boarding school, where she will only see her father on weekends, because of her behavioral problems the past school year.
 Jody goes to the school when only Mrs. Hemp is there and tricks her into standing on a chair to retrieve a book from a high shelf.
 Jody then pushes the chair out from under her principal, and proceeds to tip the bookcase over onto her prostrate form, crushing her to death.
 Jody then steals her student file and rips it to shreds at the local park.

 Don and Barbara's marriage is becoming strained because of Don's constant spoiling of Jody and the fact that Barbara has to be the breadwinner since Don is working as a toy designer but his projects are not selling.
 Barbara vents her frustrations to various people, who tell her to divorce Don and take custody of Jody.
 Jody's maternal grandmother, Jacqueline, is one of the first to do so and, in response to this, Jody pours drain cleaning fluid into Jacqueline's juice one day when Jacqueline is at their house for brunch.
 She tries to trick Jacqueline into drinking by toasting her father as a great toy designer, but Jacqueline refuses to drink to this.
 Don almost drinks the spiked juice himself, but Jody immediately stops him from doing so.
 Later, Jody goes to Jacqueline's house and suggests playing a game of hide-and-seek with her so they can grow closer.
 Tricking Jacqueline into going upstairs and playing a cassette of her crying for help, Jody shoves her grandmother down the stairs.

 Jacqueline survives the fall, but goes into a coma.
 She is later killed in the hospital when Jody sabotages her ventilator after waking up from her coma and fearfully recognizing Jody.
-Later, Jody kills her mother's friend, Rachel, as Jody had overheard Rachel advising Barbara to consider divorcing Don, by beating her to death with a fireplace poker.
+Later, Jody kills her mother's friend Rachel, a divorce lawyer, as Jody had overheard Rachel advising Barbara to consider divorcing Don, by beating her to death with a fireplace poker.